1. What is Change of Status?

 - Diplomatic and other government officials, and their dependants and employees on an A visa

-- Temporary visitors for business or pleasure on B visa category
+- Temporary visitors for business or pleasure in B visa status

-- Academic students on F-1 visa and their dependants on F-2 visa
+- Academic students on F-1 status and their dependants in F-2 status

 - Representatives to international organizations and their dependants and employees on G visa